Russian stocks plunge on martial law fears, Ukraine referendums | Headlines

 Russian stocks plunge on martial law fears, Ukraine referendums

+Russian stocks plunged to their lowest in a month on Tuesday as Moscow reignited martial law fears with new legislation and plans to hold referendums on Russian-controlled regions in east Ukraine sped forwards apace.

-Russian stocks plunged to their lowest in a month on Tuesday as Moscow reignited martial law fears with new legislation and plans to hold referendums on Russian-controlled regions in eastern Ukraine sped forwards apace.
-Stocks hit their lowest since mid-August, with the dollar-denominated RTS index down 5.2% to 1,206.5 points as of 1309 GMT.
-The rouble-based MOEX Russian index was 5.1% lower at 2,305.7 points.
+Russian stocks plunged to their lowest in a month on Tuesday as Moscow reignited martial law fears with new legislation and plans to hold referendums on Russian-controlled regions in east Ukraine sped forwards apace.
+Stocks hit their lowest since mid-August, with the dollar-denominated RTS index down 9.2% to 1,155.1 points as of 1542 GMT.
+The rouble-based MOEX Russian index was 8.7% lower at 2,218.0 points, earlier sinking to 2,171.92 points, its lowest point since Aug.
+16.

 Russia's parliament on Tuesday approved a bill to toughen punishments for a host of crimes such as desertion, damage to military property and insubordination if they were committed during military mobilisation or combat situations.
 "Indices are clearly collapsing amid fears around the risks of mobilisation and martial law," said Tinkoff Investments analyst Kirill Komarov, adding that Tuesday's collapse would likely be the MOEX index's sharpest drop since June 30.

-"They are fuelled by news of imminent referendums...as well as the president's order to boost defence output."
-Russian-controlled regions in eastern Ukraine announced plans to hold referendums on joining Russia later this week and an ally of President Vladimir Putin said the votes would alter the geopolitical landscape in Moscow's favour forever.
+"They are fuelled by news of imminent referendums... as well as the president's order to boost defence output."
+Russian-installed leaders in occupied areas of four Ukrainian regions set out plans for referendums on joining Russia this week, a step an ally of President Vladimir Putin said would alter the geopolitical landscape forever.

 "The sell-off was triggered by the relevance of the geopolitical factor," said BCS Express in a note.
 "In addition, there are media reports about the government planning to introduce an additional tax on exporters of oil, gas and LNG from 2023."
 Energy companies dominate Russia's blue-chip index.

-ROUBLE HOLDS STEADY The rouble was steady, hovering around the 60-mark against the dollar and euro.
-Against the dollar, the rouble was unchanged at 60.15, and had gained 0.3% to 59.98 versus the euro.
+ROUBLE SLIDES The rouble, too, slid lower, moving away from the 60-mark against the dollar and euro.
+Against the dollar, the rouble was down 0.6% at 60.50, and had lost 0.6% to 60.49 versus the euro.

 The Russian currency is set to gain support from a month-end tax period that usually sees Russia's exporters convert their foreign currency earnings into roubles to pay to the treasury, the peak of which falls on Sept.
 26. "We note that the dynamics of trading, according to our estimates, despite the beginning of the key week before the payment of taxes by exporters, may partly be associated with a shortage of foreign exchange liquidity for a number of players,"